A Quick Guide to Tea Tree Essential Oil: Its Usage and Benefits

 Tea tree essential oil has been used for hundreds, maybe thousands of years.
 As with many things of old, it is new again, much thanks to getting science in on the fun.

-These days tea tree essential oils no longer has that old wives’ tale feeling when considering its uses, and instead, is now a homeopathic remedy that comes bearing with a discussion of its attributes, scientific facts to back them up.
+These days the oil no longer has that old wives’ tale feeling when considering its uses, and instead, is now a homeopathic remedy that comes bearing with a discussion of its attributes, scientific facts to back them up.

 Tea Tree Essential Oil History

 From the Melaleuca alternifolia, or tea tree, this Australian-borne essential oil was first used by the aborigines.
-One tribe in particular, the Bundjalung people, would use tea tree essential oil to treat coughs and colds.
+One tribe in particular, the Bundjalung people, would use it to treat coughs and colds.
 They would infuse the leaves for relieving skin conditions and additionally take the dried leaves and apply them to wounds for faster healing.

 Where Sydney now stands today, the HMS Endeavour sailed in, helmed by Captain James Cook in 1770.
 He made his way to the north where New South Wales is located, discovering the trees in the forest with these sticky, intensely aromatic leaves.
 By taking those leaves and boiling them, he found it a delightfully spicy tea.

-What Captain Cook didn’t know then though was that ingesting tea tree essential oil is harmful, but to his great fortune, he didn’t drink too much of it.
+What Captain Cook didn’t know then though was that ingesting the oil is harmful, but to his great fortune, he didn’t drink too much of it.
 He is the reason though that it is called “tea tree” because he used the leaves to fashion himself a proper spot of tea on his travels.

 Years later in the 1920s, an Australian by the name of Arthur Penfold was looking into some of the native oils found in his country.
-One of them he looked to was the one aboriginals had been using for ages and distinctively named by Captain Cook, tea tree essential oil.
+One of them he looked to was the one aboriginals had been using for ages and distinctively named by Captain Cook, tea tree.

 From there, the oil’s antiseptic properties became quite revered.
-In the 1970s and 1980s, other species of the Melaleuca tree sprouted up around Africa and Asia, though the most common genus used for the production of tea tree essential oil today is from Melaleuca alternifolia.
+In the 1970s and 1980s, other species of the Melaleuca tree sprouted up around Africa and Asia, though the most common genus used for the production of the oil today is from Melaleuca alternifolia.